LGBTQ Pride Month

 A June 1969 riot at the Stonewall Inn in Manhattan is often considered to be the beginning of the gay liberation movement in the United States.
-Launched in 2000, Gay and Lesbian Pride Month is held in June to commemorate this important event in lesbian, gay, bisexual, and transgendered (GLBT) history.
+Launched in 2000, Gay and Lesbian Pride Month is held in June to commemorate this important event in lesbian, gay, bisexual, transgendered and queer (LGBTQ) history.

 As the National Women’s History Project puts it, “June is now the month of acceptance and the month to welcome diversity in communities regardless of sexual orientation.
 Gay and lesbian groups celebrate this special time with pride parades, picnics, parties, memorials for those lost from HIV and AIDS, and other group gathering events that attract thousands upon thousands of individuals.
 This month is meant to recognize the impact Gay, Lesbian and Transgender individuals have had on the world.”

-The Library of Congress offers a wide range of GLBT resources, including “many books, posters, sound recordings, manuscripts, and other material produced by, about, and for the GLBT community.
+- The Library of Congress offers a wide range of LGBTQ resources, including “many books, posters, sound recordings, manuscripts, and other material produced by, about, and for the LGBTQ community.
 The contributions … are preserved as part of our nation’s history, and include noted artistic works, musical compositions, and contemporary novels.
-The Library’s American collections range from the iconic poetry of Walt Whitman through the manuscripts of the founder of GLBT activism in Washington, D.C., Frank Kameny.”
+The Library’s American collections range from the iconic poetry of Walt Whitman through the manuscripts of the founder of LGBTQ activism in Washington, D.C., Frank Kameny.”

-KQED public television and radio has collected an extensive community guide to GLBT resources, including advocacy, arts, education, family and children, health and safety, and seniors.
+- KQED public television and radio has collected an extensive community guide to LGBT resources, including advocacy, arts, education, family and children, health and safety, and seniors.